-Here at Floret, we have just two tiny acres dedicated to flower production.
-Yep, only TWO acres.
-We utilize every available square inch of that space growing large volumes of high quality cut flowers that supply over a dozen grocery stores, numerous flower shops, our on-farm workshops and wedding couples throughout the Pacific Northwest.
+Here at Floret, we have just 2 tiny acres dedicated to flower production.
+We utilize every available square inch of that space growing large volumes of high-quality cut flowers that supply more than a dozen grocery stores, numerous flower shops, our on-farm workshops, and wedding couples throughout the Pacific Northwest.

 One of the biggest mistakes we made early on in our farming career was expanding.
-We rented a two-acre field down the road, in addition to the two acres we tend here at home.
-At the rented site we were in a hurry and were out of money, so we barely prepped the beds, added a tiny sprinkle of compost, minimal fertilizer, no landscape fabric and overhead sprinklers instead of drip irrigation.
+We rented a 2-acre field down the road, in addition to the 2 acres we tend here at home.
+We were in a hurry and were out of money, so at the rented site we barely prepped the beds, added a tiny sprinkle of compost and minimal fertilizer, didn’t use landscape fabric, and watered with overhead sprinklers instead of drip irrigation.

 That year about killed us.
-We weeded and drug hoses all summer, hired extra labor just to stay on top of the weeds, battled insect pressure and disease like never before.
-We had to scrape for good quality flowers and ended up tossing at least half of everything we grew.
-The crops at home were grown in heavily amended beds, with consistent irrigation and produced literally three times the amount as the other field.
-When we did the math at the end of the year we found that the entire rented plot had been a financial loss.
+We weeded and dragged hoses all summer, hired extra labor just to stay on top of the weeds, and battled insect pressure and disease like never before.
+We had to scrape for good-quality flowers and ended up tossing at least half of everything we grew.
+The crops at home were grown in heavily amended beds with consistent irrigation and produced literally three times the amount as the other field.
+When we did the math at the end of the year, we found that the entire rented plot had been a financial loss.
 In an effort to save time and money up front, we paid for it in the end.

-The next year we let that field go, tilled in all of our grass paths around the farm and added another 40 beds when we thought there was no way to expand.
+The next year we let that field go, tilled in all of our grass paths around the farm, and added another 40 beds where we’d thought there was no way to expand.
 We also worked super hard to grow the best possible blooms and packed every square inch with production.
 That massive failure taught us such a great lesson, and our farm has been profitable ever since.

-My hope is the information will dispel the myth that you need a sprawling field or estate-sized yard in order to have your own flower farm or cutting garden.
-Our little TWO acre plot keeps our entire family plus a team of employees busy most of the year.
+My hope is that the information will dispel the myth that you need a sprawling field or estate-sized yard in order to have your own flower farm or cutting garden.
+Our little 2-acre plot keeps our entire family plus a team of employees busy most of the year.
 By simply dedicating a little spot to flowers, you too can have beautiful, abundant bouquets all summer long.

-In addition to fine tuning our succession planting schedule and preparing our growing beds with the best amendments available, we also discovered that plants can be spaced much closer together than we originally thought.
-John Jeavons, in his groundbreaking book Grow More Vegetables: Than You Ever Thought Possible, outlines an intensive approach to gardening revolving around close plant spacing.
+In addition to fine-tuning our succession planting schedule and preparing our growing beds with the best amendments available, we also discovered that plants can be spaced much closer together than we originally thought.
+John Jeavons, in his groundbreaking book How to Grow More Vegetables: Than You Ever Thought Possible, outlines an intensive approach to gardening revolving around close plant spacing.
 His discovery was that most plants only need a small amount of space to thrive.
 The key is planting on a grid versus side-by-side rows.
-A secondary bonus to increasing the amount of plants grown in a small space is that as they fill in their foliage canopy covers the soils surface and blocks out weeds.
-We took this idea and applied it on our flowers with incredible results.
+A secondary bonus to increasing the amount of plants grown in a small space is that as they fill in their foliage canopy covers the soil’s surface and blocks out weeds.
+We took this idea and applied it to our flower growing with incredible results.

-We quickly realized that we could double; possibly even triple our production by adopting this new method of growing.
-It took a bit of trial and error to figure out exactly how close each variety could be planted without diminishing production or inviting in disease.
-We finally settled on what worked the very best and simplified things by creating just six separate spacing regimes: 6×6”, 8×12”, 9×9”, 12×12” and 18×18”, with the 9×9” spacing being our most popular.
+We quickly realized that we could double, possibly even triple, our production by adopting this new method of growing.
+It took a bit of trial and error to figure out exactly how close each variety could be planted without diminishing production or inviting disease.
+We finally settled on what worked the very best and simplified things by creating just six separate spacing regimes: 6×6-inch, 8×12-inch, 9×9-inch, 12×12-inch, and 18×18-inch, with the 9×9-inch spacing most frequently used.

 In the old days, one of our 70-foot beds would have had two rows of snapdragons planted down the center, spaced roughly a foot apart, equaling 140 plants.
-With the new method, plants were spaced 9×9” apart, resulting in five rows per bed and a total of 466 plants.
-That’s over three times the amount of plants in the same bed!
+With the new method, plants were spaced 9×9 inches apart, resulting in five rows per bed and a total of 466 plants.
+That’s more than three times the amount of plants in the same bed!

-Our growing beds are four feet wide, with 18” paths in between.
-This allows us to fit an enormous amount of plants in each allotted growing bed.
-It also makes for tight working conditions, but we feel it’s a worthwhile trade off.
+Our growing beds are 4 feet wide, with narrow paths in between.
+This allows us to fit an enormous amount of plants into each allotted growing bed.
+It also makes for tight working conditions, but we feel it’s a worthwhile trade-off.
 We use landscape fabric with holes burned into the spacing grid for each variety.
-I will show you exactly how we do this in an upcoming post.
+Learn more about using landscape fabric for weed control.

 This intensive approach is suitable for both flower farmers and backyard gardeners.
 It will take a little testing to see what works best for you.
 I know many flower growers throughout the country in varying climates who have great success with maximizing their growing space by utilizing planting grids.
 Give it a shot and see what you think.

-Here’s a little peek into what spacing we use for some of the most commonly grown varieties, based on our four foot wide, 70 foot long beds.
+Here’s a little peek into what spacing we use for some of the most commonly grown varieties, based on our 4-foot-wide, 70-foot-long beds.

-6×6” spacing = 7 rows per bed.
-This ultra tight spacing is great for single-stemmed crops like lisianthus, flowering cabbage and Bombay celosia.
+6×6-inch (15 cm) spacing = 7 rows per bed.
+This ultra-tight spacing is great for single-stemmed crops like lisianthus, flowering cabbage, and Bombay celosia.

-9×9” spacing = 5 rows per bed.
-This is by far our most popular spacing, making up about 80% of our field and is perfect for dianthus, zinnias, basil, frosted explosion grass, snapdragons, ageratum, bupleurum and honeywort.
+9×9-inch (23 cm) spacing = 5 rows per bed.
+This is by far our most frequently used spacing, making up about 80% of our field, and is perfect for dianthus, zinnias, basil, frosted explosion grass, snapdragons, ageratum, bupleurum, and honeywort.

-12×12” spacing = 4 rows per bed.
-This spacing is perfect for bulky varieties like bells of Ireland, celosia, amaranth, scented geranium, perilla and lavatera.
+12×12-inch (30.5 cm) spacing = 4 rows per bed.
+This spacing is perfect for bulky varieties like bells of Ireland, celosia, amaranth, scented geranium, perilla, and lavatera.

-18x 18” spacing = 3 rows per bed.
-This spacing works for really large plants like branching sunflowers, eucalyptus and dahlias.
+18×18-inch (46 cm) spacing = 3 rows per bed.
+This spacing works for really large plants like branching sunflowers, eucalyptus, and dahlias.

-Vine spacing, 8” between plants and 12” between rows = 2 rows per bed, one on each side of the trellis.
-This spacing is perfect for sweet peas, nasturtiums, love in puff and hyacinth bean.
+Vine spacing, 8 inches (20 cm) between plants and 12 inches (30.5 cm) between rows = 2 rows per bed, one on each side of the trellis.
+This spacing is perfect for sweet peas, nasturtiums, love-in-a-puff, and hyacinth bean.

-Dahlia spacing, 12″ between plants and 18″ between rows = 2 rows per bed.
+Dahlia spacing, 12 inches (30.5 cm) between plants and 18 inches (46 cm) between rows = 2 rows per bed.
 We grow our dahlias intensively, with 2 rows per bed.